itsQuassano/UAV-Based-Suveillance-System/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to fork this repository and submit pull requests.

-## License
-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments
-- [Your Name/Team Name]
-- Technologies and frameworks used.
-- Supporters and collaborators.

 Let me know if you'd like further refinements! 🚀